rancher/elemental-docs/docs/wifi.md

 The information on this page is just a specific use case of using cloud-config.
 For more generic info on how to create arbitrary files check our [cloud-config](cloud-config-reference.md) page
 :::

-Elemental Teal currently uses [NetworkManager](https://networkmanager.dev/) to manage network connections.
+SLE Micro for Rancher currently uses [NetworkManager](https://networkmanager.dev/) to manage network connections.

 In order to add Wi-Fi to your node, your registration should include a configuration in the [cloud-config](cloud-config-reference.md) section to write a
 `.connection` file so NetworkManager can connect to the Wi-Fi.